diogomaul/my-website/content/posts/personal-website/index.md

 ##### If you don't have a GitHub account:
 Otherwise, the same link will guide you through the account creation process, pretty straight forward.

-All right, once in the new repository creation page, name it hugo-static-app.
+All right, once in the new repository creation page, name it my-website.

 Now back to your command line tool, run the following command to add the github repo you just created as your origin. (don't forget to add your user name in the YOUR_USER_NAME part of the below code)
 ```
-git remote add origin https://github.com/<YOUR_USER_NAME>/hugo-static-app
+git remote add origin https://github.com/<YOUR_USER_NAME>/my-website
 ```

 Finally, let's push your code to GItHub: